 Figure 8.14.1.2-1: Broadcast Context Setup procedure: Successful Operation

 The gNB-CU initiates the procedure by sending BROADCAST CONTEXT SETUP REQUEST message to the gNB-DU.
-If the gNB-DU succeeds to establish the broadcast context, it replies to the gNB-CU with BROADCAST CONTEXT SETUP RESPONSE.
+If the gNB-DU succeeds to establish the broadcast MBS Session context, it replies to the gNB-CU with BROADCAST CONTEXT SETUP RESPONSE.